-Work under this project will be designed to characterize and document the subsurface in the vicinity of areas already experiencing water availability problems, and those areas now identified that are likely to experience water availability issues in the foreseeable future.
-In the first year (Phase I) of the project initiated in FY09, existing sources of subsurface geologic data and hydrologic data will be reviewed and analyzed to identify and map the locations and extent of the multiple confined aquifer systems.
-Areas currently experiencing water problems along with those that are expected to expand and stress the ground water resource will be identified and mapped.
+In the first year (Phase I) of the project initiated in FY09, existing sources of subsurface geologic data and hydrologic data were reviewed and analyzed to identify the locations and extent of the multiple confined aquifer systems.
+Areas currently experiencing water problems along with those that are expected to expand and stress the ground water resource were identified.
 Data on existing water wells in DNR's WELTS (Well Log Tracking System) will be supplemented with a thorough effort to retrieve well logs from wells in the vicinity not currently part of the database.
+In addition, water levels were recorded in over 100 wells, water level recorder were installed in 10 major lakes, and two stream gages were installed.
 Data contained in the USGS National Water Inventory System (NWIS) will be integrated with the WELTS data to complete as thorough a compendium of known data available.
+In FY10 the project was not funded.
+DNR and USGS continued minor data collection, and USGS continued development of groundwater model.